Revisiting boundary-driven non-equilibrium Markov dynamics in arbitrary potentials via supersymmetric quantum mechanics and explicit large deviations at various levels: Interpretation via supersymmetric quantum Hamiltonians

-and the boundary conditions of Eqs \ref{BCexcitedpsi} and \ref{BChatpsin} are compatible to apply again the standard procedure to construct the excited states (see the review \cite{review_susyquantum} and references therein) that corresponds to the relation already written in Eq. \ref{phinviaQhat}
+The boundary conditions of Eqs \eqref{BCexcitedpsi} and \eqref{BChatpsin} are again compatible with the standard procedure to construct the excited states (see the review \cite{review_susyquantum} and references therein) that corresponds to the relation already written in Eq. \eqref{phinviaQhat}